-The Mackerel War is a dispute between Britain (backed by the European Union and Norway) and the combined forces of Iceland and the Faroe Islands which began in 2010.
+The Mackerel War is an on-going dispute between Britain (backed by the European Union and Norway) and the combined forces of Iceland and the Faroe Islands which began in 2010.
 Unlike the Cod Wars which was about territory and fishing grounds the Mackerel War was about the size of catches and quotas that countries are allowed to take from areas where they are permitted to fish.
-Despite being dubbed the ‘Mackerel War’ this particular dispute did, unlike the Cod Wars, not see any warships mobilised or direct conflict.
-An agreement was reached to bring the Mackerel War to an end in 2014, although several issues have yet to be resolved.
+Despite being dubbed the ‘Mackerel War’ this particular dispute did not see any warships mobilised or direct conflict, as the Cod Wars did.
+An agreement was reached to bring the Mackerel War to an end in 2014, although several issues have yet to be resolved and in late 2019 Iceland was set to increase its mackerel catch levels, potentially re-igniting the Mackerel War.

 The Cause of the Conflict

 In the 1970s and 1980s mackerel had an image problem.
-People simply didn’t want to eat mackerel and preferred to stick to more established species such as cod, haddock, plaice and salmon.
+People simply didn’t want to eat this species and preferred to stick to more established fish such as cod, haddock, plaice and salmon.
 However, from the 1990s onwards mackerel has become increasingly popular for a number of reasons.
 Firstly, as it is an oily fish it is full of omega 3 fatty acids which are now seen as offering a range of health benefits.
 Secondly, it is a very versatile fish with a strong distinctive flavour which can be baked, grilled, barbecued, smoked or even served as sushi or sashimi.
-Finally, since consumers have ignored mackerel for many years its stocks are in pretty good shape, making it a good choice for the eco-conscious buyer wanting to avoid the species that are under high commercial pressure.
+Finally, since consumers have largely ignored mackerel for many years its stocks are relatively healthy, making it a good choice for the eco-conscious buyer wanting to avoid the species that are under high commercial pressure.
 Also, as a pelagic (mid-water) fish it can be caught with fishing gears that do not destroy the seabed environment, making it an even better choice for the environmentally-minded consumer.

 The rising value of mackerel has led to the mackerel fishing industry becoming big business – catches in Britain were worth £126 million to Scotland’s commercial fishing sector alone in 2014.
 Previously, Britain and other European countries such as Norway fished for mackerel, while Iceland and the Faroe Islands were happy to fish for the alternative species of blue whiting.
 However, stocks of blue whiting have sharply reduced in recent years due to overfishing, meaning that Iceland and the Faroe Island’s vast and expensively assembled pelagic trawler fleets have needed to find a new species to catch.
-These two countries therefore turned their attention to mackerel in a big way – Iceland increased their national annual quota from 2000 tons in the mid-2000s to 130,000 tons in 2010 and the Faroe Islands increased theirs from 25,000 to 150,000 tons.
+These two countries therefore turned their attention to mackerel in a big way – Iceland increased their national annual quota from 2,000 tons in the mid-2000s to 130,000 tons in 2010 and the Faroe Islands increased theirs from 25,000 to 150,000 tons.
 When combined with the mackerel catch from other countries this would mean that every year 772,000 tons of mackerel were being removed from the sea, 35% more that the 570,000 tons the International Council for the Exploration of the Seas recommends as a safe and sustainable limit.
-Iceland and the Faroe Islands claimed that global warming meant that mackerel had migrated further north and were more plentiful in their waters which justified the higher quota, and all the additional fishing was within their EEZ.
-However, this failed to address that fact that their higher quotas were imposed unilaterally and ran counter to the Europe-wide agreements brought in by the Common Fisheries Policy.
-Many commentators have pointed out that since Iceland was made effectively bankrupt as a country following the 2007 – 2008 world financial crisis it has returned to traditional industries, and upping the quota for mackerel was a logical next step in this process.
+Iceland and the Faroe Islands claimed that global warming meant that mackerel had migrated further north and were more plentiful in their waters which justified the higher quota, and all the additional fishing was within their Exclusive Economic Zone, the area of the sea within 200 miles of their coastline which they have exclusive rights to exploit.
+However, this failed to address that fact that their higher quotas were imposed unilaterally and ran counter to the European Union-wide agreements brought in by the Common Fisheries Policy.
+Many commentators have pointed out that since Iceland was made effectively bankrupt as a country following the 2007 – 2008 world financial crisis it has returned to traditional industries such as fishing, and expanding their pelagic mackerel fishery was a logical next step in this process.

 The Conflict Escalates